omarandstuff/modales/README.md

 //anyfile.js
 import modales from './modales'

-// Return true if you actally want the modal to be closed function onOutsideClick(event) {
+// Return true if you actually want the modal to be closed function onOutsideClick(event) {
   if (somethig) {
     return true
   }
 }

-// Return true if you actally want the modal to be closed function onScape(event) {
+// Return true if you actually want the modal to be closed function onScape(event) {
   if (somethig) {
     return true